 These energy demands threaten to become a climate, water, and energy disaster.

-In December 2024, Montana’s monopoly utility NorthWestern Energy announced plans to supply 400 megawatts of electricity to two data centers beginning in 2026 and 2027.
+In December 2024, Montana’s monopoly utility NorthWestern Energy announced plans to supply up to 400 megawatts of electricity to two data centers, with initial phase service beginning in 2026 and 2027.
 NorthWestern’s current annual load is about 750 average megawatts, making this proposal a more than 50% increase in annual demand for energy.

-Butte residents became extremely concerned about a data center proposal in the city when it came out that Sabey Data Centers had been in conversation with Butte-Silver Bow County Commissioners for more than a year.
+Butte residents became extremely concerned about a data center proposal in the city when it came out that Sabey Data Centers had been in private conversations with Butte-Silver Bow County Commissioners for close to a year.
 This video documents a community conversation to discuss the proposal from Sabey Data Centers.

 Data centers can be a nightmare for water resources and the climate.